intelligent-machine-learning/dlrover/README.md

 In addition to fault tolerance, DLRover provides the [flash checkpoint](docs/blogs/flash_checkpoint.md) to save/load checkpoint in seconds.
 With flash checkpoint, the training can frequently save checkpoints and reduce the roll-back step to resume training from the latest checkpoint when a failure happens.
-The actions of flash checkpoint are:
+The features of flash checkpoint are:

 1. Asynchronously persist the checkpoint to the storage.
 2. Persist the checkpoint to the storage once the training process fails.
 3. Load the checkpoint from the host memory after the training process restarts.
+4. APIs for DDP, FSDP, DeepSpeed and Megatron-LM.

 <div align="center">
 <img src="docs/figures/ft_llm_training/checkpoint_save_time.png" alt="Editor" width="396">